endurantgames/52-first-dates/src/game/roles.md

 ## The Date {.breakbefore}

 If you're the Date, you draw your cards from the *Date's Deck*.
-You can play a given card on a Date Status stack only if the card ***does not*** match the suit or rank of the top card on that stack.
-This is the opposite of the rules for the System role.
+You can play a given card on a Status Stack only if the card ***does not*** match the suit or rank of the top card on that stack.
+This is the opposite of the rules for the Fronter role.

 You play one card per turn, when your turn comes up in the turn order.
 In games with more than three players, you will be taking turns more frequently than the players in the System role.

-For example, if the Date Status stacks look like this ...
+For example, if the Status Stacks look like this ...

 ::::::: cardstacks :::::::::
 []{.card .d .ten}